 During this time, male tortoises compete for the attention of females.
 They don’t appreciate rivals and will attempt to drive them off.
 Even chasing an owner away may be a way to show off to a female.

-Spending time with a female tort in heat can annoy a male, especially if he believes you’re competition.
+Spending time with a female tort in heat can annoy a male, especially if he thinks you’re competition.

-One option is to separate male and female tortoises until the mating season is over.
+One option is to separate male and female tortoises until the mating season ends.
 You can also give them more space until their hormones subside and their behavior normalizes.

-If a tortoise doesn’t act aggressively, it may just be excited about its meal.
-Tortoises can learn to recognize their owner and expect food to be given at a certain time.
+A tortoise may be excited about its meal if it doesn’t act aggressively.
+Tortoises can learn to recognize their owner and expect food to be provided at a set time.

 Tortoises may chase you when they’re hungry, anticipating getting fed.

 If a tortoise is desperate to eat, it’ll be eager to access food.
-So, it may display butting behavior when you have food because it wants to be fed without further delays.
+It may display butting behavior when you have food because it wants to be fed without further delay.

-You can also create a fixed mealtime schedule, so the tortoise knows when to expect food.
+You can also create a set mealtime schedule so the tortoise knows when to expect food.

 If a tortoise chases you outside of mealtimes and doesn’t appear aggressive, it may be happy to see you.

-Wild tortoises are solitary creatures, but that doesn’t mean they’re devoid of social behavior.
+Wild tortoises are solitary creatures, but that doesn’t mean they lack social behavior.
 Tortoises interact with others in their area and display complex social relationships, even outside of mating.

-A tortoise is likely to feel bored and inhibited by a lack of space to dig, climb, and explore.
+A tortoise will likely feel bored and inhibited by a lack of space to dig, climb, and explore.

 According to Behavioral Ecology and Sociobiology, certain environmental conditions and dangers can result in a tortoise sharing a burrow with another tortoise.
 However, this is uncommon.